Start location: B6357, Cleuch Head (NT 593 101)

 Back to Search

-The Wheel Causeway passes through forestry plantations which have made the route difficult for our surveyors to follow in the past.
-We would be pleased to receive updated reports as to the route's accessibility.
+The Wheel Causeway passes through forestry plantations which have made this ancient route difficult to follow in places.
+The Heritage Paths project will be pleased to receive further updates as to its accessibility.

-From Bonchester Bridge go south along the road by Braidhaugh to Cleuch Head where a track climbs southeast to the east side of Wolfelee Hill and goes south over Wardmoor Hill.
-The Wheel Causeway enters Wauchope Forest where the trees form a right-angled corner.
-From there take the middle of the three rides (which is wider than usual and can become overgrown before being cleared periodically) for 6km through the forest to a gate, a little to the west of Wheelrig Head (447m).
+From Bonchester Bridge go south along the road by Braidhaugh to Cleuch Head.
+Here a track climbs southeast to pass the east side of Wolfelee Hill and head towards Wardmoor Hill.
+However at NT606071, recently planted forestry covers the line of the Wheel Causeway, so it is necessary to divert onto forestry tracks and instead roughly parallel its general direction south.
+Regaining the old line, the going is difficult because of stumps and brash, and an extended area of quarrying now lies athwart the route at NT608064.
+Beyond the quarry, a wide ride has been left and a shooting hide is reached.
+Crossing a plantation boundary at NT609052, the Wheel Causeway enters Wauchope Forest, and from here take the middle of the three rides (which is wider than usual, but can become overgrown before being cleared periodically) for 6km through the forest to a gate, a little to the west of Wheelrig Head (447m).

-From the gate go south-southwest for 400m and follow a forest road down the east side of Wormscleuch Burn to Myredykes (To follow the actual line of the Wheel Causeway south of Wheelrig Head is now quite difficult, being overgrown with only a narrow path).
+From the gate go south-southwest for 400m and follow a forest road down the east side of Wormscleuch Burn to Myredykes, as to follow the actual line of the Wheel Causeway south of Wheelrig Head is now quite difficult, being overgrown with only a narrow path.
 From Myredykes it is 4km to Sauchtree and 6km to Kielder by minor roads.

 OS Landranger 80 (Cheviot Hills & Kielder Water)

-It is interesting to note that many old maps noted this as a Roman Road but that is largely thought not to be true.
-This comes from the antiquarian tradition where anything ancient must have been built by the Romans but is is far more likely that this is a very early medieval road.
+It is interesting to note that some old maps marked this as a Roman Road, but that is largely thought not to be true.
+Such labelling comes from the antiquarian tradition where anything ancient must have been built by the Romans - it is far more likely that this is a very early medieval road.